udexon/PhosMatrix/README.md

 From cloud and web to Matrix -- WE, the Users, are important actors.
 (TRON)

-Explain class struggle and political significance of Matrix, early in the article, then explain examples of Matrix.

 We call our implementation of MMM PhosMatrix.